Mikael of Wollo

 Negus Mikael of Wollo (born Mohammed Ali, 1850 – 8 September 1918), was an army commander and a member of the nobility of the Ethiopian Empire.
 He was the father of the "uncrowned" Emperor Lij Iyasu, and the grandfather of Empress Menen, wife of Emperor Haile Selassie.
 He changed his name to Mikael upon converting to Christianity.

 Ras Mikael had a strong relationship with both Yohannes IV (who became his godfather) and Menelik II (who became his father-in-law).

 Ras Mikael had played a pivotal role in Ethiopian history.
 His Wollo army was one of the most powerful in Northern Ethiopia, and the Wollo cavalry was renowned throughout the empire.
 Ras Michael fought with Emperor Yohannes in the Battle of Gallabat against the Mahdist Sudanese.
 Loyal to the end, he held the dying Yohannes in his arms.
 Ras Mikael also led the Wollo cavalry during the Battle of Adwa fighting together with Menelik II, Ras Mekonnen, Ras Mengesha and Negus Tekle Haimanot.

 Biography

 Early career

-Ras Mikael was born in Wollo, and as a Muslim, he was named Mohammed Ali.
-His father was Imam Ali Abba Bula, an ethnic Oromo from the powerful Wollo dynasty.
-His mother Woizero Geyiti (ገይቲ) was reportedly a Christian noblewoman who was of Amhara descent.
-Mohammed Ali's lineage included both Oromo and Amharic speaking ancestors attesting to the multiethnic populace of Wollo.
+Mohammed Ali was born in Wollo in 1850; his father was Imam Ali Abba Bula and his mother was Woizero Geyiti.
+He was born Muslim and descended from the Oromo rulers of Warra Himano.
+He learned French between 1870 and 1874 at a Marist Christian mission attached to the French embassy.
+At a young age, after studying at a madrasa at Tenta, Muhammad succeeded his father as the ruler of Warra Himano.
+He became close to Menelik II and supported him at his coronation.
+In 1874, Menelik appointed him as the governor of Wollo.